On our first full day in the Blue Mountains, we headed to Scenic World to begin exploring the national park.

 Like the Skyrail rainforest cableway in Kuranda the Skyway has been created sympathetically with the environment to ensure the minimum impact on the National Park.

-While on the other side you can take a short walk to the left to see the top section of Katoomba Falls or right along the Price Henry cliff top walk toward the Three Sisters and the top of the Giant Stairway.
+While on the other side you can take a short walk to the left to see the top section of Katoomba Falls or right along the Prince Henry clifftop walk toward the Three Sisters and the top of the Giant Stairway.
 We did both walks during our stay in the Blue Mountains but from the Skyway station, we walked along to the falls.
 It was still early in the day so we also got those pretty much to ourselves.
 While individual sections of the Katoomba Falls don’t give a complete picture of the full drop seen from the Skyway they are definitely worth checking out.

 If you continue along this track you can go down the Furber Steps to the valley below and use the rides back up or go straight and you will come to Scenic World on this section via the Clifftop walk.
 Alternatively, head back to the Skyway for another look at that incredible scenery.